scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

    Fisher Information of the Rate Stick Experiment.
-The four nonzero eigenvalues of :math:`\Fisher(\hat c)` appear in the upper plot and the eigenfunction corresponding to those eigenvalues appears in he lower plot. :label:`fig-info-stick`
+The four nonzero eigenvalues of :math:`\Fisher(\hat c)` appear in the upper plot and the eigenfunction corresponding to those eigenvalues appears in the lower plot. :label:`fig-info-stick`